SSuperookie/SSuperookie.github.io/index.md

 - Biosignal Processing
 - Ubiquitous Computing

-My previous research focuses on real-life applications of haptic perception technology combined with machine learning.
+My previous research focus on real-life applications of haptic perception technology combined with machine learning.
 My interest is **HCI/Wearable Device** and its application in **Assistance/Healthcare**.
 In a word, ML and Human-central Design positively influence the life of everybody.
 I wish to devote myself to this meaningful cause and bring well-being to society.

 <br>